-In a long-ago written article (that was written while I was doing a lot of endurance training, go figure) I wrote about the primary determinants of endurance performance and today I want to do sort of the equivalent article to that for strength production (of no surprise, I’m doing mostly lifting now).
+In a long-ago written article (that was written while I was doing a lot of endurance training, go figure) I wrote about the primary determinants of endurance performance and today I want to do sort of the equivalent article and talk about the determinants of strength performance.

 The weights would go up from concentric to isometric to eccentric (i.e. you can lift less than you can hold and hold less than you can lower) but for the purposes of this article, I’m only going to worry about concentric strength.
 Most of what I will write still applies but there are some slight differences that I can’t be bothered to talk about.
 So concentric strength, how much weight can be lifted through the range of motion for some exercise is how I will define strength here.

 Muscles, Bones and Force Production

 Without getting into a big physics wank about the forces acting on the body let me talk briefly about how muscles generate force.
 Muscles are simply bundles of individual fibers that, when they contract, attempt to move the bones that they are attached to.
 By doing so they translate what is linear movement (muscles contract linearly) into rotational motion (all joints move in a rotational fashion).

 So when the biceps contract in a straight line, they cause the forearm to curl upwards as it rotates around the elbow.
 To keep this simpler, I’m not getting here into torque, axis of rotation or lever arms here.
 At some point I want to do an overwritten series on that topic alone but this is not that time.

 So the muscle shortens and pulls on the bones, the bones rotate and this generates movement.
 But assume that there is a weight in the hands.
 If the force produced around the elbow is high enough, that is exceeds the force being exerted by the weight (usually due to gravity which points DOWN) the weight will be lifted.
 If the force output isn’t high enough the weight can’t be lifted.